Federal Solar Battery Rebate Now Confirmed: Starts July 1, 2025

 Can the Rebate Be Combined with State Incentives?

 Yes.
-The federal rebate can be stacked with existing state-based battery schemes, including:
+The government’s announcement confirm their intent for the federal rebate to be stacked with existing state-based battery schemes, including:

 - NSW Empowering Homes program